andrewlacc/lacc-back/README.md

 * Ruby version: 2.4.0
 * Using Bootstrap: 4.0.6Alpha

+*UPDATES - 03/23/2017
+- Condense all to one page format

 *UPDATES - 03/16/2017
 - Re-designed onsite service form
 - Fixed database testing